jorgeregidor/jregidor_sequra/README.md

    ```

 6. Create seeds

+  First you need to add merchants.csv and orders.csv to the db/seeds/csv folder.

   ```bash
    rails db:seed
    ```
-   This command will load the two CSV files included in the repository, as required for the challenge.
+   This command will load the two CSV files, as required for the challenge.

 7. Start Sidekiq (Optional)